jerry81/codeingame/Practice/VeryHard/01MusicScores/README.md

 # ideas

-- first, are all stems 2 pixels wide?
+- first, are all stems 2 pixels wide? - no
-- are all ledger lines x pixels high
+- are all ledger lines x pixels high - no
-- lets print the pixel art!
+- lets print the pixel art! - mostly done

-- organize the pixels into a 2d grid
+- organize the pixels into a 2d grid - done

+- find ledger lines with horizontal freq (black count on rows)
+- find stems to get notes
+- check half or quarter by checking squares to left of stem for black dots

+- next step: freq counts
+- next step - sortable freq counts
+  - sorted, keeping info on original row/col